Shaofanl/LA_Crime_Analysis/1.batch/readme.md

 [This tutorial](https://www.linode.com/docs/databases/hadoop/install-configure-run-spark-on-top-of-hadoop-yarn-cluster/) is useful to bridge Yarn and Spark (which is hard to configure).

 Notice: set the #vcore and #memory to a small number in the simulated environment.

+### Analysis
+Please check the notebook for more details.